iliasszrq/Dockerized-cowrie/README.md

   101  6012 REDIRECT   6    --  *      *       0.0.0.0/0            0.0.0.0/0            tcp dpt:22 redir ports 2222
 ```
 ---

+## Problems I Faced and How I Solved Them
+ I ran into several real-world integration issues between Linux, Docker, and Python.
+Here is what I struggled with and how I fixed it.

+### 1. Permission Crashes & Silent Logs
+* **The Problem:** I needed to secure the log files using **ACLs** (Access Control Lists) for the assignment.
+However, applying these strict rules caused a conflict with Docker.
+The container would either crash with `(Errno 13) Permission Denied` or run silently without writing any logs because it lost access to the folder.
+* **The Diagnostic:** I temporarily tested with `chmod -R 777` (allow everyone), and logs immediately appeared.
+This proved the issue was purely about Linux permissions blocking the Docker user.
+* **How I Fixed It:**
+    1. I moved the log file out of the sub-folder and into the main project root to avoid complex directory permission conflicts.
+    2. I learned about Linux File IDs (UIDs) and used `chown` to explicitly give the container user (`UID 1000`) ownership of the file.
+    3. Finally, I re-applied the ACLs strictly to give the auditor account read-only access without locking out the container.

+### 2. Authentication Errors
+* **The Problem:** I tried to force the honeypot to reject specific passwords using a `userdb.txt` file, but the Docker container kept ignoring my file and letting everyone in.
+* **The Solution:** Instead of fighting the container image, I changed the strategy to a **"High-Interaction Honeypot."** By allowing attackers in easily, we actually gather *more* data (like the commands they type and files they download) than if we simply blocked them at the door.

+### 3. The "Empty" Container
+* **The Problem:** I tried to run `docker exec -it cowrie bash` to look inside the container and debug, but I got an error saying `exec file not found`.
+* **The Lesson:** I learned the Cowrie image is **"Distroless"**—it has no shell, no `ls`, and no `cat` for security reasons.
+I had to learn by copying files *out* of the container (`docker cp`) to check them on my host machine instead.

 ## Installation & Usage